 To those of us who do not spend all day in yoga gear, the magic is partly in the extreme comfort these clothes provide.
 They are quite simply technologically brilliant - feather light but warm, water proof but breathable, supportive but with a super cool print.
 It's all there.
 From a practical perspective, perhaps the closest analogy, might be the moment when you discovered (if you are old enough to remember!) the difference between sheets and blankets and a duvet.
-We believe this is not just a fashion trend, but also a practical discovery of the advantages of technology in clothing.
+We believe this is not just a fashion trend but also a practical discovery of the advantages of technology in clothing.

 From a production perspective, there is a strong confluence of positive events for the leading textile and garment makers in Asia.
 The stronger dollar, mild recovery in the consumer environment in the West, lower oil prices and low inventories are all coming together to produce something of a golden period for the sector.
 We also think it is important to understand that after many years of intense competition and consolidation in the sector, the industry structure is such that there are only a handful of companies with the required scale and technological expertise to handle large orders from companies like Nike.
 Owing to this, the leading companies in the sector have seen revenues for parts of their businesses jump from low single digit to mid teens growth rates.
-The increasingly advanced nature of the fabrics and garments is also helping to drive margin expansion.
-We first invested in this sector in 4Q14.
-It has been performing well so far and we expect it to continue to do so in 2015.
+The increasingly advanced nature of the fabrics and garments is also helping drive margin expansion.